julienherrero/awesome-list/README.md

 - [vestrel00/contacts-android](https://github.com/vestrel00/contacts-android) - Android Contacts API Library written in Kotlin with Java interoperability.
 No more ContentProviders and cursors.
 Say goodbye to ContactsContract.
 Build your own contacts app!
 - [vgupta98/compose-game](https://github.com/vgupta98/compose-game) - A simple 2D game engine built purely in Jetpack Compose.
 - [vinodbaste/Image-compressor](https://github.com/vinodbaste/Image-compressor) - An Android Image compress library, reduce's the size of the image by 90% without losing any of its pixels.
-- [vipulasri/Timeline-View](https://github.com/vipulasri/Timeline-View) - Android Timeline View is used to display views like Tracking of shipment/order, steppers etc.
 - [vishal2376/snaptick](https://github.com/vishal2376/snaptick) - Snaptick is an MVVM Jetpack Compose app, offering ad-free task management with a built-in pomodoro timer to help you organize your daily plans
 - [vladimirlogachov/MoviesPot](https://github.com/vladimirlogachov/MoviesPot) - Movie Explorer: Kotlin and Compose multiplatform project for discovering movies with ease.
 Features Jetpack Navigation, Paging library integration, adaptive icons and a Material3-based UI that supports dynamic theme.
 - [vmadalin/android-modular-architecture](https://github.com/vmadalin/android-modular-architecture) - 📚  Sample Android Components Architecture on a modular word focused on the scalability, testability and maintainability written in Kotlin, following best practices using Jetpack.